 This is the good part, ” … complete absorption in what one does.”
 That’s what we’re after, what many of us are seeking on a regular basis–or even once in a while would be nice!
 That state of mind where time flies by (and stands still), where you don’t think, you just do or act.
 It’s when you aren’t necessarily yourself, but you might even see yourself as a sort of messenger and you are just transferring or transmuting the message from a higher power.

-If you lost me on that last bit, I’m not sure you’ve reached a flow state.
+If I lost you on that last bit, I’m not sure you’ve reached a flow state.

 Remember Simple but not Easy?
 Yeah, that’s what’s going on here.